streetwriters/notesnook/docs/help/contents/trash.md

   - q: What goes to the trash in Notesnook?
     a: Only notes and notebooks.
 Tags, colors, reminders and attachments are removed immediately when you delete them and do not pass through the trash.
   - q: Does clearing the trash free up my storage?
-    a: Storage counts attachments, and attachments are not stored in the trash.
-Deleting an attachment from the attachment manager is what frees storage.
+    a: No. Your storage limit counts attachments only, and attachments never go to the trash — so notes and notebooks sitting in the trash cost you nothing against it.
 ---

 # How do I restore a deleted note in Notesnook?